-A modern, stylish and inclusive kettle wins this year’s Designing for the Future Competition at The College of Richard Collyer.
+A modern, stylish and inclusive kettle wins this year’s Designing for the Future Competition at get current date in uipath

-Designing for the Future, run by The Future Perfect Company, encourages student designers to think about the challenges affecting our ageing population – and to create innovative and attractive designs which allow older people to continue to live meaningful, enjoyable, active and independent lives.
+Designing for the Future, run by best hotels in jamaica for singlesy, encourages student designers to think about the challenges affecting our ageing population – and to create innovative and attractive designs which allow older people to continue to live meaningful, enjoyable, active and independent lives.

 This year’s winner, A level student Lara Smith, designed the “Metamo Kettle”.
 The kettle was designed for people with stability issues, featuring a tipping function and “Ball & Socket” pouring mechanism.
 The Designing for the Future judges were impressed with the multisensory and inclusive design.